betterscientificsoftware/bssw.io/Articles/Blog/2023-05-sci-workflows.md

 ### Lessons learned / Final thoughts

-Advanced scientific software often requires complex dependencies and it may build on parallelisation approaches which are not compatible with the frameworks or workflows in which users would like to call them.
-This problem is not unique to the UQ setting; it will crop up anywhere that complex software is called as part of a larger workflow.

-While it is possible to write software which is much easier to incorporate into larger workflows, what is really needed is to rethink the entire idea of building large monolithic applications.
-Where possible, we now build independent components, containerise them and allow them to communicate through network protocols.
-This vastly reduces the complexity of the workflow, enables easy separation of concerns and removes issues with conflicting dependencies, languages, and parallelisation paradigms.
+We believe UM-Bridge could be similarly beneficial when linking numerical models to optimization, machine learning etc. The microservice inspired approach certainly has limits, for example when the numerical model is so fast to compute that network latency becomes dominant.
+In the many cases that it works however, it has fundamentally changed how we develop UQ applications and collaborate with domain experts.

-Scientific software is increasingly being used as a part of larger workflows, but is not always being designed with that in mind.
-We believe that we have to move away from building large monolithic applications and, where possible, instead build smaller blocks with language independent interfaces.
+More broadly, scientific software is increasingly being used as a part of larger workflows, but is not always being designed with that in mind.
+We believe that we have to move away from building large monolithic applications and, where possible, instead build smaller and more flexible components with language independent interfaces.

 ### Where to start